ervandew/eclim/src/doc/content/vim/common/project.rst

   In the resulting window you can modify the values and save the changes by simply writing the file in the usual Vim manner (:w).
 The format of the buffer is in the standard properties file format as supported by java, so all the same rules apply when editing.
-You can refer to the <a href="../settings.html">settings</a> documentation for a description of the available settings.
+You can refer to the :ref:`settings <vim/settings>` documentation for a description of the available settings.

 .. _ProjectDelete: